Granitecosmos/MechanoidNerfhammer/README.md

 Hey, these things were the top of the food chain for so many Alphas.
 Serves them right.

 ## Compatibility
-Anything that changes Inferno Cannons will be incompatible with this.
+Anything that changes the Inferno Cannon's range and projetile explosion radius via patching might be incompatible.

 ## Changelog
 Version 1.0.16.0.0